phiresky/procedural-cities/ausarbeitung.md

 In this approach, the obstacle problem is solved before creating the city structure because the tensor fields are adjusted according to map boundaries.

 The tensor field is converted into a road network by tracing hyperstreamlines.
+These hyperstreamlines are aligned to the eigenvector field of the tensors.

+Intersections between real roads tend to have near right angles, because that creates the most efficient street navigation.
+In tensor fields, the major and minor eigenvectors are perpendicular to each other, so the resulting street layout created from them using the methods described in [@chen_interactive_2008] is similar to that of real road networks.

 ## Splitting areas into building blocks

+When the network graph is complete, thet resulting areas need to be devided into blocks.
+First, the
 - recursively divide area until target size is reached
 - fill target block with buildings